zephyrproject-rtos/zephyr/samples/bluetooth/central_otc/README.rst

 Requirements
 ************

-* A board with BLE support and 4 buttons.
+* A board with Bluetooth LE support and 4 buttons.

 Building and Running
 ********************